 I don't want to get the language wrong.

-And so he concluded um we would find ourselves in a better place with an opportunity to revisit all of these issues, the broad spectrum of issues, not just the nuclear portfolio, but the missile program, uh, their malign activity around the world, all of them in a package.
+And so he concluded we would find ourselves in a better place with an opportunity to revisit all of these issues, the broad spectrum of issues, not just the nuclear portfolio, but the missile program, their malign activity around the world, all of them in a package.

-Um it did accept the understanding that there would be those that wouldn't come alongside of us.
+It did accept the understanding that there would be those that wouldn't come alongside of us.

-Um but you should know there is a coalition.
+But you should know there is a coalition.

-It's not it's not American America alone.
+It's not America and America alone.

-But there are a number of folks who are beginning to coalesce around an understanding of how we can appropriately respond to Iran to take down uh their the nuclear risk to the United States as well as the risk from these other malign activities.
+But there are a number of folks who are beginning to coalesce around an understanding of how we can appropriately respond to Iran to take down the nuclear risk to the United States as well as the risk from these other malign activities.

 Thank you.